-In this feature, Mark Hanson Chair of the GGF’s Conservatory Association and Marketing Manager at Ultraframe outlines how to avoid failing foundations.
+In this feature, Mark Hanson Chair of the GGF’s Conservatory Association outlines how to avoid failing foundations.

 Everyone knows that the most important part of any building project is the selection and installation of appropriate foundations.
 This has never been more true than now, as with constant fluctuation in seasonal climates many buildings – including conservatory bases – which utilised traditional footings have become subject to large degrees of movement and in some cases complete failure which has lead to very costly repair bills.

 Dealing with a remedial situation is quite different to a new installation, and in this article we would like to outline the steps installers can take to ensure they are not caught out with failing bases on any new conservatory builds.

 Recognising that conservatory retailers were having problems, Ultraframe has a strategic partnership with Quickbase Foundation Systems - we now offer a fully engineered manufactured base solution to eliminate problems arising from difficult ground conditions comprising of localised deep rooted tree structures, clay soil or loose surface soils.

 Let us state straight away that this is NOT to be confused with a number of pre-packed modular light weight systems that are currently available on the market – these may be suitable for certain ground conditions but the concern is that no correct ground condition survey is conducted before they are deployed.